udelcodes/udelcodes.github.io/crypto1.md

 ### Practice!

-Now that you've learned about the Aristocrat Cipher and how to decode it, head to [this link](https://learnification.fun/module/crypto/USETHISBATHROOMANYWAYANDTEXTYOURFRIENDFORHELP) for more practice.
+Now that you've learned about the Aristocrat Cipher and how to decode it, head to [this Aristocrat generator](https://codepen.io/nikki-pilla/full/RwrZRwp) to practice an unlimited amount of Aristocrat Ciphers!

-If it asks you to log in, log in using any google account you or your parents have.
-Then you will be presented with some example Aristocrat Ciphers.
+### If you're interested in learning more about the Ceasar and Substitution Ciphers...

+ - You can research the last 2 alphabets that we didn't cover (K3 and K4).
+ - You can practice at [learnification.fun](https://learnification.fun/module/crypto/USETHISBATHROOMANYWAYANDTEXTYOURFRIENDFORHELP).
 This site has examples of Aristocrats using all 5 alphabets, so pay attention to the question.
-You can research the K3 and K4 alphabets when you get to them, or you can try and solve these ciphers using the same skills as solving a cipher with a K1 or K2 alphabet.

-### If you're interested in learning more about the Ceasar and Substitution Ciphers...

-You can research the last 2 alphabets that we didn't cover (K3 and K4).
-You can also use [this Aristocrat generator](https://codepen.io/AndyNovo/full/KKpNRxw) created by our awesome professor Dr. Andy Novocin to practice an unlimited amount of Aristocrat Ciphers.
-If your school has a Science Olympiad team, consider joining it and competing in the CodeBusters event.
+ - If your school has a Science Olympiad team, consider joining it and competing in the CodeBusters event.
 This event is all about cracking ciphers!

 ## Switching Gears: Baconian Cipher